Pembroke Town Hall: History

 A new market hall was erected behind the existing structure to a design by a local architect, Kedjewin Ladd, in 1882, and the external staircase was removed in 1909.
 When the Royal Yacht, HMY Victoria and Albert, which had been built at Pembroke Dockyard, was broken up in 1955, Queen Elizabeth II sent a teak cigarette box made from the ship's timber to the borough council as a gift and it was subsequently placed on display in the town hall.

 The borough of Pembroke covered both the old town of Pembroke itself and the neighbouring settlement of Pembroke Dock.
 By 1895 Pembroke Borough Council had adopted the practice of holding its meetings alternately at Pembroke Town Hall and at 37 Bush Street in Pembroke Dock (renumbered 71 Bush Street in 1906), the latter being the council's main offices where their staff were based.
 The council remained based at Bush Street until the early 1970s when it acquired Llanion Park, part of the Llanion Barracks at Pembroke Dock, to serve as its headquarters.
-By this time, Pembroke Town Hall's civic use was limited to ceremonial puposes, including housing the mayor's parlour.
+By this time, Pembroke Town Hall's civic use was limited to ceremonial purposes, including housing the mayor's parlour.
 Pembroke Borough Council was abolished in 1974, being replaced by South Pembrokeshire District Council.
 A new Pembroke Town Council was formed, being a lower tier community council, and it adopted Pembroke Town Hall as its meeting place.

 A series of 28 murals created by George and Jeanne Lewis, depicting the history of Pembroke from 3,000 BC to the start of the 20th century, were installed on the walls of the foyer of the building between February 2006 and July 2009.
 A local history museum was established in the former courtroom of the town hall in 2013, and subsequently accumulated a collection which included the complete archive of silent films which were once owned by the cinema proprietor, William Haggar, as well as other local artefacts.